 Port Hills Fire

-Information about the Port Hills fires which affected parts of the Port Hills in Christchurch city and Selwyn district in February 2017.
+The Port Hills fires affected parts of Christchurch City and Selwyn District in February-March 2017.

 Recovery teams have been established to lead the Port Hills fire recovery in both Christchurch city and Selwyn district.